hopanoid/Enzyme-Reaction-Dynamics-Tutorial/docs/source/6-qmmm_production.rst

 QM/MM Production Run
 ********************

-Now we are ready to run our QM/MM prodcution run.
-We will use the output from one of the short 200 fs run, we had simulated using
+Now we are ready to run our QM/MM production run.
+We will use the output from one of the short 200 fs run we had simulated using
 QM4.
-Our aim was to run three *5 ps* independent QM/MM production runs.
+Our aim is to run three *5 ps* independent QM/MM production runs.
 Here is the amber *mdin* :file:`tutorial/simulations/mdin/qmmm-tc-prod.in`

 .. code-block::
         :emphasize-lines: 17,27,28,29,30,31,32